 Knowing my personality type, helps me to understand why I behave the way I do at times.
 (Tony and I learned about the importance of personality types from a therapist several years ago.
 It was one of the first things she wanted to know before moving forward.)
 And that understanding often leads to solutions.
 That being said, authenticity is extremely important to me and being up front about my creative block is a necessary part of me moving past it.

 I’ve also been journaling again.
 DAILY.
 And not just daily, a minimum of three pages daily.
 Even when I don’t feel like it.

-So if you’ve noticed a change in my writing (some have already mentioned they have), you now have insight as to why.
-I am currently working a 12-week program to unclog the pipe, using “The Artist’s Way” by Julia Cameron.
-It borders a titch on the new-agey side (if you’re coming at it from a biblical worldview, you’ll notice the spiritual dance) but comes highly recommended.
+So if you’ve noticed a change in my writing, you now have insight as to why.
+I am currently working a 12-week program to unclog the pipe, using “The Artist’s Way” by Julia Cameron. t borders a titch on the new-agey side (if you’re coming at it from a biblical worldview, you’ll notice the spiritual dance) but comes highly recommended.

 One of the more “interesting” requirements is a weekly artist date.
 Taking a bit of time each week for yourself to do something on purpose and alone.
 This could be a photo walk, watching a movie, getting lost in a used bookstore – pretty much anything that floats your boat.
 I am really having trouble with this one… mainly parting with the time!
 I’ll share more about it in the coming weeks, along with ideas for those of you also looking to explore your creative selves.

 Have a great afternoon!

 A poem lovely as a tree.

 A tree that looks at God all day

 A nest of robins in her hair;

 But only God can make a tree.